Updated on June 15th, 2022

-Depending on the college, your senior may want to register for the December test date now (late registration is online is open until November 20th, so jump to it!).
+Depending on the college, your senior may want to register for the December test date now (late registration is online and is open until November, so jump to it!).

 While I mentioned a March test (there is also a May and June option, but those won’t help seniors looking to start college in the fall), those results may be received too late to be accepted by some schools.
 For example, Harvard expects scores no later than January.
 To meet that deadline, the December test date is the best bet.

 Similarly, the late registration date is in December for the ACT .
-If your child misses that deadline, the next testing opportunity is in February (say goodbye to Harvard for 2019).
-Anything beyond that may not be completed in time for consideration by some college admissions departments for the fall 2018 semester.
+If your child misses that deadline, the next testing opportunity is in February.

 It is also time to actually apply to schools, so gather up the application fees, have your senior prepare college admissions essays, and let’s get started.